microsoft/vscode-docs/docs/java/java-debugging.md

   - `auto` - Automatically detect the command-line length and determine whether to shorten the command line via an appropriate approach.
 - `stepFilters` - Skip specified classes or methods when stepping.
   - `classNameFilters` - [**Deprecated** - replaced by `skipClasses`] Skip the specified classes when stepping.
 Class names should be fully qualified.
 Wildcard is supported.
   - `skipClasses` - Skip the specified classes when stepping.
-You could use the built-in variables such as '$JDK' and '$Libraries' to skip a group of classes, or add a specific class name expression, e.g. java.*, *.Foo
+You could use the built-in variables such as '$JDK' and '$Libraries' to skip a group of classes, or add a specific class name expression, for example `java.*`, `*.Foo`.
   - `skipSynthetics` - Skip synthetic methods when stepping.
   - `skipStaticInitializers` - Skip static initializer methods when stepping.
   - `skipConstructors` - Skip constructor methods when stepping.